-Under the heading "COMMONWEALTH REVENUES - Fiscal 2016 and Fiscal 2017 Tax Revenues," the subsection captioned "Fiscal 2017" is deleted and replaced with the following subsection:
+Under the heading "COMMONWEALTH REVENUES-Fiscal 2016 and Fiscal 2017 Tax Revenues," the subsection appearing under the heading "-Fiscal 2017" is hereby deleted and replaced with the following subsection:

 Fiscal 2017.
-The fiscal 2017 General Appropriations Act was based on estimated tax collections of \$26.231 billion, including revenues dedicated to the MBTA, the MSBA and the Workforce Training Fund.
+The fiscal 2017 General Appropriations Act is based on estimated tax collections of \$26.231 billion, including revenues dedicated to the MBTA, the MSBA and the Workforce Training Fund.
 On October 14, 2016, the Secretary of Administration and Finance revised the tax revenue projection downward by \$175 million to \$26.056 billion to reflect slower-than-expected growth in sales tax collections.
-Preliminary tax revenues (including large tax-related settlements) for the first 11 months of fiscal 2017, ended May 31, 2017, totaled \$22.93 billion, an increase of approximately \$271 million, or 1.2%, over the same period in fiscal 2016.

-The following table shows the tax collections for the 11 months of fiscal 2017 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
+Preliminary tax revenues (including large tax-related settlements) for the first eight months of fiscal 2017, ended February 28, 2017, totaled \$15.868 billion, an increase of approximately \$291.7 million, or 1.9%, over the same period in fiscal 2016.
+The following table shows the tax collections for the first eight months of fiscal 2017 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
 The table also notes the amount of tax collections during the fiscal year that are dedicated to the MBTA and the MSBA.